 44.1.
-Dorset LEP, with our partners, has successfully secured around £320 million-worth of central government and European funds (including match funding) for the Dorset economy and is responsible for the stewardship of public funds across a range of programmes below.
-Figure 8 shows a range of the projects benefiting from Dorset LEP investment, as well as their locations across Dorset.
+Dorset LEP, with our partners, has successfully secured more than £310 million-worth of central Government and European funds (including match funding) for the Dorset economy and is responsible for the stewardship of public funds across a range of programmes below.
+Figure 3 shows a range of the projects benefiting from Dorset LEP investment, as well as their locations across Dorset.

-Figure 7 Map of projects benefiting from Dorset LEP investment and their locations
+Figure 3 Map of projects benefiting from Dorset LEP investment and their locations